-In this Project I would like to explore the concept of Abandoned visually, through Abandoned Places, Things, People and Self-Portraiture.
+In this project, I would like to explore the concept of Abandoned visually, through Abandoned Places, Things, People, and Self-Portraiture.
 In doing so I aim to explore and express my own connection and affinity to that which is abandoned, working through these deeply rooted feelings that have influenced my work.
 Not to change its impact on my work, but to understand it and work through these feelings in the therapeutic platform that I have been engaging in and encouraging others to engage in.
-To explore the knowledge that this concept has been influencing my photography work long before I understood, realised or accepted that.
+To explore the knowledge that this concept has been influencing my photography work long before I understood, realized, or accepted that.

-The Project will potentially consist of Portraiture, Still Life, Landscape and fine art.
+The Project will potentially consist of Portraiture, Still Life, Landscape, and fine art.
 I will use and explore a variety of techniques within this project to express and represent the concept.
-I intend to use natural lighting and increase my experience of using speed lights separate from the camera, with and without a soft box.
+I intend to use natural lighting and increase my experience of using speed lights separate from the camera, with and without a softbox.
 I will use slow shutter speeds and painting with light, with structures to enhance the larger spaces if its needed.
 I will try slow shutter speed self-portraiture in appropriate areas that will aid the representation of this concept.
 I will use longer focal lengths in areas that I may find difficult to access directly and to capture the natural state of abandoned people if interaction proves difficult.
 My street photography skills will be used to capture abandoned things and people.
-I will use my still life skills on locations, using a variety of lighting techniques from natural, to controlled with reflectors, Speedlight and continuous light.
+I will use my still life skills on locations, using a variety of lighting techniques from natural, to controlled with reflectors, Speedlight, and continuous light.
 I will also use slow shutter speed, shallow depth of field and close-up photography to create and explore fine art conceptual images.

-As well as the planned Shoots and explorations, I intend to carry at the very least my Canon 5d mark iii with the 50mm f1.8 lens on every day outings, from going to college to outings with the family, to capture images of abandoned places things and people I may come across day to day, allowing me to fully explore the connection I feel to the abandoned.
+As well as the planned Shoots and explorations, I intend to carry at the very least my Canon 5d mark iii with the 50mm f1.8 lens on everyday outings, from going to college to outings with the family, to capture images of abandoned places things and people I may come across day to day, allowing me to fully explore the connection I feel to the abandoned.

 To ensure the intensity of this concept remains the focus of the images, I’ve decided that this body of work will be in Black & White.
 I do not wish the colours in a scene to distract from the exploration of the concept.

-By the end of the project I will have a body of work that fully explores the concept of “Abandoned” within my own perception, expressing what I see of it in the world around me, my affinity to the concept and allow the therapeutic benefits of Photography help Process, acknowledge and accept what this concept means to myself and my work.
+By the end of the project, I will have a body of work that fully explores the concept of “Abandoned” within my own perception, expressing what I see of it in the world around me, my affinity to the concept and allow the therapeutic benefits of Photography help Process, acknowledge and accept what this concept means to myself and my work.

-I will present this body of work that best represents the concept after completing research on paper types best suited to the final images, display, style and layout best suited to the final images produced.
+I will present this body of work that best represents the concept after completing research on paper types best suited to the final images, display, style, and layout best suited to the final images produced.

-Exploring and finding connections and patterns with in this body of work will be a part of the Therapeutic process.
+Exploring and finding connections and patterns within this body of work will be a part of the Therapeutic Process.

 Action Plan & Preparation